June 4, 2025

 Look for our all-in-one audio & video production that’s as easy as editing a doc.

-Vinyl music: My Analog Journal
+Vinyl music from My Analog Journal

-Morbid curiosity: Ask a Mortician
+Morbid curiosity from Ask a Mortician

-Tech breakdowns: Marques Brownlee
+Tech breakdowns from Marques Brownlee

 Marques Brownlee of MKBHD is something like YouTube royalty.
 The tech reviewer started his YouTube channel in 2008 and has become a beloved fixture in the YouTube ecosystem.
 The Shorty Awards crowned him “Creator of the Decade” for his easy-to-understand tech breakdowns — things like, is a $3,000 drone really much better than a $300 one?
 MKBHD’s honest reviews help his viewers look past the hype of product releases.
 Whether you’re hoping to navigate the timeless Android or iPhone debate, learn about the latest Tesla, or just hear about incredibly bizarre gadgets, MKBHD is a must-watch for any tech enthusiast.

-Cultural commentary: Gabi Belle
+Cultural commentary from Gabi Belle

 YouTuber (and Descript Video Producer) Ramdy Marte recommended Gabi Belle, who started her channel in 2019, where it quickly found success blending cultural commentary with her signature humor and editing style.
 For millennial viewers like myself, Belle’s Zoomer perspective on the DVD extras of Shrek 2 or early 2000s infomercials are a slightly unsettling yet hilarious look into our childhood from an outsider's perspective.